TianyiY/udacity-deep-learning/README.md

 # udacity-deep-learning
-Image classification using deep learning
+Image classification using deep learning (CNN)

 Classified images from the CIFAR-10 dataset, which consists of airplanes, dogs, cats, and other objects.
 Preprocessed the images, then trained a convolutional neural network on all the samples.